bytebase/bytebase.com-old/content/docs/en/use-bytebase/schema-review/overview.md

 ## How Schema Review Works

 Bytebase defines `Schema Review Policy` for each `Environment`.
 The `Schema Review Policy` is essentially a set of SQL lint rules, and we call SQL lint rule the `Schema Review Rule`.
-After this, Bytebase will check SQL according to the corresponding `Schema Review Policy`.
+Once configured, Bytebase will check SQL according to the corresponding `Schema Review Policy`.

 <hint-block type="warning">